kathryn-avanade/Project/README.md

 2. My **two tables** will be one for plants, containing their names, date planted, date last watered and garden, and the other will be for a list of gardens the plants have been planted in.
 Currently, only the plant table will have CRUD functionality.
 The garden table will also be created in the database but the app will only display a list of gardens that have been entered via the plant form entry.
 These both exist running on an azure virtual machine.

-3. The architecture of my app is best described using the diagrams below:
+3. The architecture of my app is best described by the examples and ERD relationship diagram below:

 Plants: